 Annual Cash Incentive Plan.
-As part of our executive compensation, we have established an annual cash incentive plan, which provides our executive officers with the ability to receive additional cash compensation based on a percentage of base salary and the Company's performance.
+We have established an Annual Cash Incentive Plan, pursuant to which our executive officers have the ability to earn additional cash compensation based on a percentage of base salary and the Company's performance.
 The Company views the Annual Cash Incentive Plan as a performance-based component of executive compensation that motivates and incentivizes the executive officers to achieve the short-term goals of the Company and our stockholders.